skip to content

 Cognitive Impairment Identifier

-The Dementia Care in Hospitals Program (DCHP), led by Associate Professor Mark Yates (Ballarat Health Services and Deakin University), was first introduced in Ballarat Health Services in 2003.
+The Dementia Care in Hospitals Program (DCHP), led by Associate Professor Mark Yates (Consultant physician, geriatric medicine at Grampians Health), was introduced in Ballarat Health Services in 2003.

-The aim of the program is to improve the experience of patients with cognitive impairment in hospital acute settings.
-Here cognitive impairment is defined as the range of thinking and memory difficulties which may affect a person’s ability to understand and communicate and can limit a person’s ability to respond to their environment.
+The program aims to improve the experience of patients with cognitive impairment in hospital acute settings.
+Cognitive impairment is defined as the range of thinking and memory difficulties which may affect a person’s ability to understand and communicate and can limit a person’s ability to respond to their environment.

 Cognitively impaired patients are at higher risk of experiencing adverse hospital acquired complications including urinary tract infection, pressure injury, pneumonia, and delirium.
 It has been recognised as necessary to screen and identify patients with cognitive impairment, for hospitals to change practice in the way care is given to these patients and for hospital staff to improve their awareness of, and communication with, patients with cognitive impairment.

-A key element in bringing about practice change in hospitals is education.
-The DCHP National Project has developed all-of-hospital education resources – for clinical staff e.g., nurses and doctors, and for non-clinical staff including food service, cleaning, and other ancillary staff – to improve the communication and support provided by all hospital staff in the care of patients with cognitive impairment.
+A key element to practice change in hospitals is education.
+The DCHP National Project developed all-of-hospital education resources – for clinical staff e.g., nurses and doctors, and for non-clinical staff including food service, cleaning, and other ancillary staff – to improve the communication and support provided by all hospital staff in the care of patients with cognitive impairment.
+The program is linked to the use of the cognitive impairment identifier that is endorsed by Dementia Australia.

-The DCHP has now been introduced in 29 hospitals in Victoria, Australian Capital Territory, Tasmania, South Australia, and Western Australia.
+The DCHP is available in hospitals nationally, including in Victoria, Australian Capital Territory, Tasmania, South Australia, Queensland and Western Australia.

 Outcomes